Gemba/skyscraper/docs/CLIHELP.md

 will handle the installation.
 For the curious: It lands in `/etc/bash_completion.d/`.

-On non RaspiOS-based RetroPie-Installments put the file from `supplementary/bash-completion/Skyscraper.bash` to `$XDG_DATA_HOME/bash-completion/completions/` (respective to `$HOME/.local/share/bash-completion/completions/`).
+On _non_ RaspiOS-based RetroPie-Installments put the file from `supplementary/bash-completion/Skyscraper.bash` to `$XDG_DATA_HOME/bash-completion/completions/` (respective to `$HOME/.local/share/bash-completion/completions/`).

-In either case: Open a new bash and press ++tab++ twice to see it in action.
+In either case: Open a new bash and press ++tab++ key twice to see it in action.

 ## Short Options

-The most prevalent short options you will use are most likely `-s` and `-p`.
-But you will information about the other options here too.
+The most prevalent short options you will use are most likely [`-s`](#-s-module) and [`-p`](#-p-platform).
+But you will information about the other options and flags here too.

 ### -a &lt;FILENAME&gt;

 Sets a non-default XML file to use when setting up the artwork compositing.
 By default Skyscraper uses the file `/home/<USER>/.skyscraper/artwork.xml`.
-If you provide a relative filepath it will be expanded relative to the current working directory.
+If you provide a relative filepath it will be expanded relative to the [current working directory](PATHHANDLING.md#by-using-current-working-directory).
 Consider setting this in [`config.ini`](CONFIGINI.md#artworkxml) instead.
 Read more about the artwork.xml [format and customization options](ARTWORK.md).

 **Example(s)**